arrestoteles/lab-4-path-finder/README.md

 Number of edges: 6
 Skara --[35]-> Vara --[28]-> Vårgårda --[9]-> Jonstorp --[15]-> Alingsås --[23]-> Stenkullen --[5]-> Lerum
 ```

-As you can see, exactly the same result as before, but now the path is correct too.
+As you can see, the result is the same as before, but now the path is printed too.
+Check that you get the same path as shown here.

 ### Task 1c: Remembering visited nodes

-The reason why the algorithm is slow is that it will revisit the same node several times.
+The reason why the algorithm is slow is that it will revisit the same node every time it is reached.
 There are hundreds of ways to get from Göteborg to Stenkullen, and the algorithm visits most of them before it finds its way to Alingsås.
-But all the subsequent visits to Stenkullen are unnecessary, since the first one is already via the shortest path.
+But all the subsequent visits to Stenkullen are unnecessary because the first visit is already via the shortest path (why?).

 Therefore, a simple solution is to record the visited nodes in a set.
 Immediately after you retrieve a node from the priority queue, check if it has already been visited.